2024

 • The level of dedication you have for building that career at their particular company

 For example, if you’ve also applied for any senior marketing or finance position, that would tell the recruiter you’re not invested in HR.
-On the other side, if you’ve applied for other HR business partners, HR directors, or any similar positions, that’s always a good sign to them.
+Conversely, if you’ve applied for other HR business partners, HR directors, or similar positions, that’s always a good sign to them.

-Moreover, at this level of your career, they will check what other industries or company types you’ve applied to.
+Moreover, at this career level, they will check what other industries or company types you’ve applied to.
 For example, if you’ve developed an HR career in the automobile industry, it is better if you’ve applied to other automobile companies for the same or similar position.

 Furthermore, if you’ve applied to non-competitor companies, you should mention that too.
 That tells the recruiter you’re only focused on their company in that space.